pcnate/exec-mssql/README.md

 ### As a Node dependency

-1. Make sure that you have `execsql` installed locally
+1. Make sure you have `execsql` installed locally
 	```sh
 	npm install execsql
 	```